-Dec 28 New York's cities, counties and towns, many of which have already cut their budgets to the bone, are increasingly spending more money than they collect, a report from the state's comptroller showed on Friday.
+Dec 28 (Reuters) - New York’s cities, counties and towns, many of which have already cut their budgets to the bone, are increasingly spending more money than they collect, a report from the state’s comptroller showed on Friday.

 Total expenditures by local governments in New York grew by about 17 percent from 2006 through 2011, an average growth rate of 3.3 percent per year, New York State Comptroller Thomas DiNapoli said in his yearly report on local governments.